 Using simple, clear messaging to explain guidelines using images and clear language, with consideration of groups for which English may not be their first language and those with protected characteristics such as visual impairments.

-Using visual communications, for example, whiteboards or signage, to explain safe working practices around the working site without the need for face-to-face communications.
+Using visual communications, for example whiteboards or signage, to explain changes to schedules, breakdowns or materials shortages without the need for face-to-face communications.